Ill-fitting shoes can ruin a good day. The same goes for your horse.

 Some people like to “pull shoes” for the winter, but this may or may not be a good idea for you.
 If your horse takes most of the winter off (or has a very reduced workload), has naturally hard feet, and has proven he can adjust to going barefoot without too much discomfort, give it a try.

-If, however, your horse has thin soles, requires special shoes for a chronic condition, maintains a heavy activity level, or you get minimal snowfall, keeping him shod could be best.
+If, however, your horse has thin soles, requires special shoes for a chronic condition, or maintains a heavy activity level, keeping him shod could be best.

 Again, talk to your vet and farrier before making any changes to your hoof care regimen.